ravalikodam/app-dpayments-autostart-scripts/README.md

 # This repository is utilized for the version control of automation scripts related to AutoStart of the services post OS patching.

+**Introduction:**

+The repository is divided into two main sections:

+1. AutoStart Scripts
+   - Within this folder, you can find autostart scripts dedicated to each specific component.

+2. Server Inventory Status
+   - This section contains a file detailing the current status of the server configured with Autostart.

 How to Clone the GitHub Repository?

 **Install Git:**